It’s 3 p.m. You’re feeling a bit sluggish. You hear that familiar rumble in your stomach. Must be time for a snack!

 - Allow to sit for an hour to let the flavours meld…if you can.
 Otherwise, grab your favourite fruit and start dipping!

 Tell me, what are some of your favourite smarter snacks?

 About Marianne Bloudoff

 Born and raised in BC, Marianne moved from Vancouver to Prince George in January 2014.
-She is the Registered Dietitian with the Shapedown BC program at UHNBC.
+She is a Registered Dietitian with Northern Health's population health team.
 Her passion for food and nutrition lured her away from her previous career in Fisheries Management.
-Now instead of counting fish, she finds herself educating people on their health benefits.
-In her spare time, Marianne can be found creating new recipes and writing about them on her food blog, as well as exploring everything northern B.C. has to offer.
+Now, instead of counting fish, she finds herself educating people on their health benefits.
+In her spare time, Marianne can be found experimenting in the kitchen and writing about it on her food blog, as well as exploring everything northern B.C. has to offer.